us/english-please/README.md

 **This is an offer to repositories that are written a Chinese language.**

 Basicly this script checks the trend repos and it will open a issue to the chinese language repos about the English translation.

-Please check the [issue_body.md](https://github.com/us/hey-dude/blob/master/issue_body.md) to issue context.
+_[issue_body.md](https://github.com/us/hey-dude/blob/master/issue_body.md) is a issue context._

+_[created_repo_issues.md](https://github.com/us/hey-dude/blob/master/created_repo_issues.md) contains opened repos issues._

 We want to say just one thing: